TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 #### Maintenance Support {#maintenance-support}

-After the initial 12 months of full support, the LTS release enters a maintenance support phase for the following 12 months.
-During this time, we focus on critical fixes and essential security patches only.
-The goal is to ensure the LTS release remains stable and secure without altering its core functionality.
-This phase is designed for customers who value long-term stability over cutting-edge features.
+After the initial 12 months of full support, Tyk will release a new LTS version.
+This means that the previous LTS version now enters maintenance support.
+In maintenance support, we do not offer regular planned patching.
+Instead, we will only fix bugs and security issues deemed critical, and this will be a reactive process based on need.
+If your internal upgrade processes are heavily governed, this may be something you want to take advantage of
+If we find something critical we will react immediately and invoke our critical fix process.
+Generally critical fixes are expressed as a system down with no workaround, or an urgent security issue.

 Patches are applied as critical fixes and are reactive in nature.
 A critical fix is defined by strict criteria and is applied to the current LTS version minus one.
 Critical: Issues cause a very high impact on customers and immediate action is required.